wasif-h/CSC-284-OOP-Lab/README.md

-# CSC-284-OOP-Lab
+### **Experiment 1**

-### **Experiment 1: Student Information Initialization**
+**Name:** Student Information Initialization

 **Description:**
-This experiment demonstrates how to create a class `Student` with attributes `name` and `roll_no`.
-An object of the class is created, and the attributes are initialized through the constructor.
+This experiment uses object-oriented programming concepts like classes, objects, constructors, and data encapsulation.
+The problem demonstrates how to create a `Student` class with attributes `name` and `roll_no`.
+An object of the class is initialized using an expanded constructor to assign values and display them.

 **C++ Code:**
 ```cpp